 Toronto is a top destination for chocolate lovers

-Being one who has the good fortune to travel often and quite extensively, I have made many dear friends in other cities, and would like to thank my dear friend, Virginia, of Toronto, for having sent me the best birthday present this chocolate-loving girl could ever hope for: SOMA chocolates.
-Virginia knows good chocolate as she and I visited three European countries last fall and ate chocolate until we had to resort to storing it in our cheeks because it wouldn’t go down.
+Being one who has the good fortune to travel often and quite extensively, I have made many dear friends in other cities, and would like to thank my dear friend, Virginia of Toronto, for sending me the best birthday present this chocolate-loving girl could ever hope for: SOMA chocolates.
+Virginia knows good chocolate as she and I have visited eight countries together for my chocolate research and have eaten chocolate until we had to resort to storing it in our cheeks because it wouldn’t go down.

 best chocolate in toronto

 For those of you who have never tasted the ecstasy known to me as SOMA chocolate, you are truly missing out.
 It is without doubt, among the best Canadian-made chocolate I have ever eaten.
 I adore their dark chocolate truffles filled with ganache made from poignant flavours such as Douglas Fir tree sap, bergamot, Arbequina Spanish olive oil, 8-year-old balsamic vinegar, and local Canadian whisky.
 They are artistically designed and made from cocoa beans roasted and ground right on the premises.

 Virginia was kind enough to send me two of SOMA’s delicious mini bars about 10 years ago.
 Just 65 grams each and divided into tiny squares so that those who feel they must practice restraint can easily do so.
 Unfortunately, SOMA chocolates are best eaten within 10 days of purchase, so you’ve got to make quick work of it.
 And yes, my dear chocolate-loving friends, eating chocolate is indeed work for me.
 But I am one of those lucky individuals who absolutely LOVES my job!

 On my chocolate quests to Toronto, I always try to make a trek to SOMA chocolatemaker to indulge in their single origin truffles and other chocolate creations.